woman holding breast pump

 1. Find out the details

 Call your insurance company to learn more about your breast pump benefits.
-Find out if you’re covered to rent or purchase a pump, if the pump needs to be manual, or electric, if you need to provide a prescription or pre-authorization for the pump, and when you can get the pump (before or after delivery).
+Find out if you’re covered to rent or purchase a pump, if you need to provide a prescription or pre-authorization for the pump, and when you can get the pump (before or after giving birth).

 2. Start looking for a pump

 Once you have the info, you’re ready to start looking for a pump that works for you.
 Many breast pump manufacturers have a website where you can check to see if your insurance covers their pump.
-Your insurance might also direct you to a website where you can browse pumps that are covered under your plan, or your OB/GYN might be able to help you find one.
+Your insurance might also direct you to a website where you can browse pumps that are covered under your plan, or your lactation or pumping professional might be able to help you find one.

 3. Order your pump

-When you find one that your insurance covers and that works for you, you can take the (well-informed) leap and order a pump by phone or online from a durable medical equipment provider.
+When you find one that your insurance covers has features that work for you, you can take the (well-informed) leap and order a pump by phone or online from a durable medical equipment provider.

 The bottom line